-- Consider getting help with “non-caregiving” tasks to ease your daily burden, such as meal preparation, grocery shopping, errands, childcare, etc.
+- Consider getting help with “non-caregiving” tasks to ease your daily burden.
+For example, let friends help with meal preparation, grocery shopping, errands, childcare, etc.

 It’s vital to practice self-care.
-If you don’t take care of yourself, you won’t be able to help your loved one.
-This includes taking care of both your physical and emotional needs.
+Certainly, if you don’t take care of yourself, you won’t be able to help your loved one.
+Pay attention to both your physical and emotional health.

-- Take care of your own physical health!
-Continue to see your doctors for your own physical health and do not ignore symptoms.
+- Continue to see your doctors for your own physical health.
+Importantly, do not ignore your symptoms.
 You’ll be no help to your loved one if you are bedridden yourself.

 - Find a way to de-stress every day.
 Even if you cannot regularly leave the house, make yourself a priority for a small part of each day.
 Take a bath, meditate, exercise, watch TV, read, listen to music, or participate in any other activity you find relaxing and replenishing.